Skip to main content

 • “Meta progression is notably slow and grindy.”

-• “The base loadouts are beyond abysmal, and because progression through these incredibly numerous challenges isn't shared, each game I spent grinding points in intel was ultimately fruitless for the time being, only potentially rewarding far later down the line which was already kind of unpleasant to get to.”
+• “The base loadouts are beyond abysmal, and because progression through the numerous challenges isn't shared, each game spent grinding points in intel was ultimately fruitless for now, only potentially rewarding far later down the line, which was unpleasant.”

 • atmosphere